jackra/Algos-Connect-4/ReadMe.txt

 --------------

 The game of connect four has been implemented using the MinMax algorithm.
-The computer player uses the MinMax to calculate the winning move(Max) if not the to stop us from winning and the alternate would be placing it on some place on the board(Min).
+The computer player uses the MinMax to calculate the winning move(Max) if not it prevents the other player's winning move and the alternate would be placing it on some place on the board(Min).
 The ConnecFour uses the JPanel to provide the GUI.
 All the options and menu have been updated so that you can create three types of games
 	1. Human Vs Human